 Pursuit of Power

 The power of the cartridges involves two main types of power: penetration and velocity.
-It may seem like these two types of power are the same thing, and while they are related…they are two different beasts.
+It may seem like these two types are the same thing.
+While they are related…they are two different beasts.

 You can think of the velocity of the bullet like the engine on a truck.
 It produces all the power/force necessary for the truck to move, but the transmission is what connects the engine to the wheels.